Mortal Kombat is an absolute classic.

 Featuring Scorpion’s name above his life bar, the green ninja was far from a just hidden character.
 He had move sets from both Scorpion and Sub-Zero, with almost double the speed, and was incredibly difficult to beat.
 If you did beat him, you banked 10 million points!
 That number of points almost guaranteed you’d top the list of high scorers.

-And it didn’t end there, with news about secrets being so prevalent in MK, people started talking even more, and pushing more coins into those machines.
+And it didn’t end there, with news about secrets being so prevalent in Mortal Kombat, people started talking even more, and pushing more coins into those machines.
 Some of the notable ones included:

 ⦁ Noob Saibot: The shadow ninja first appeared in MK2 as a fightable character after winning 50 matchups, back-to-back.